perslev/CanvasSync/README.md

 <img src="resources/macos_statusbar.png" width="350">

 To run the Statusbar simply execute /GUI/macos_statusbar.py.
 You can also add it to the system startup by executing /GUI/startup_installer.py.
 This script also contains a function to remove the statusbar from the system startup again.
-!!!IMPORTANT: At the moment the password of the settings-file has to be 'NotSafePassword' so that the statusbar and the automatic scheduler works.
+!!!
+IMPORTANT: At the moment the password of the settings-file has to be 'NotSafePassword' so that the statusbar and the automatic scheduler works.

 Disclaimer
 ----------